 The first eatery that we are going to stop at today is called Cheffini’s.
 Cheffini’s started out as a hot dog street cart out on Fremont Street.
 Cheffini’s built up the name by catering to the needs of the late-night revelry makers.
 Opening nightly from 10:00 PM – 4:00 AM, Chef Chepe had fed thousands with his Colombian-style hot dogs before the Downtown Container Park became an option.
 But, as the opportunity became available, Chef Chepe jumped at the chance to have his own brick-and-mortar where he could continue to serve his specialty dogs.

-There are a number of other choices that can be found on the menu at Cheffini’s so, while you may be savoring a Cheffini dog with me, you are welcome to return and give one of their many other flavors a try or even sample their delightful deep fried hot dog French fries, known as salchipapas!
+There are a number of other choices that can be found on the menu at Cheffini’s so, while you may be savoring a Cheffini dog with me, you are welcome to return and give one of their many other flavors a try or even sample their delightful deep-fried hot dog over French fries, known as salchipapas!

 If Not a Hot Dog, How about an Effing Taco?

 Wow, so that escalated quickly!
 In all seriousness though, I am going to treat you to Pinches Tacos, which are some of the best tacos around!
 While we have a large Mexican population here in Las Vegas, a lot of the traditional dishes have been mixed up in the American melting pot of taste.
 With this, unfortunately, traditional flavors have been lost or simplified and are getting harder and harder to find.
 That is a large part of why I like bringing my foodie friends to Pinches Tacos.

 “Pinche” in Spanish, as many of you know is, actually translates over to English as the F-word, however, there is a story that goes behind this unexpected name.